At a glance

 About MERS

-MERS is a rare but serious respiratory infection caused by a coronavirus called MERS-CoV.
+MERS is a rare but serious respiratory infection caused by a coronavirus called Middle East respiratory syndrome coronavirus (MERS-CoV).

-It usually spreads to people from infected camels in the Middle East.
+It usually spreads to people from infected camels.

 Why it matters to public health

 MERS is a serious illness.
-More than 1 in 3 people diagnosed with MERS die.
+About 1 in 3 people diagnosed with MERS die.
 There is currently no vaccine against MERS.

-Almost all people diagnosed with MERS have been linked to the Middle East.
-The virus has not been detected in people or camels in Australia.
+The virus has never been detected in people or camels in Australia.

-Because of how serious MERS can be, it is considered a listed human disease.
+Because of how serious MERS can be, it is a Listed Human Disease.
 This means the Australian Government can use special powers to stop it from entering the country and respond quickly if it’s detected.

 Symptoms